World War II in Germany and Europe

 - And last but not least: don’t react to provocations.
 Walk away or seek out a friend or the police if you feel uncomfortable or threatened.

-For the majority of Dresden people it is very important to be in town on the 13th, to demonstrate peaceableness and contribute to peaceful events.
+For the majority of Dresden people it is very important to be in town on 13 February, to demonstrate peaceableness and contribute to peaceful events.
 Yes, there might be a few troublemakers around, but don’t worry too much and enjoy the feeling of being part of a huge crowd that is symbolizing “Never again” to the world.